Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/Multimedia/Class RTP.rst

 NA

-.. note :: “RTP.h” must be included to use the class function.
+.. note :: "RTP.h" must be included to use the class function.

 **RTP::begin**
 --------------